xsdk-project/MathPackagesTraining2020/pages/setup_instructions.md

 permalink: "/setup_instructions/"
 ---

+In the introductory talk, tomorrow, August 4th, we'll provide additional details about this web site and Zoom rooms and Slack channels for our parallel sessions.
+Here, now, we provide instructions for setting up your Cooley login enviornment, reserving one node for the day for hands-on lessons and setting up visualization tools.

 Instructions here are divided into _required_ and _optional_ steps.
 We expect everyone to, minimally, complete all _required_ steps here.
 The _optional_ steps are likely to improve your experience by simplifying